 State of the Economy and Markets

-As always, your relationship team is here to meet with you in person, over the telephone, or even via video conferencing if you would prefer.
-We look forward to a time when getting together in-person becomes the norm once again.
+As always, your relationship team is here to meet with you, and we are very much looking forward to seeing those of you we may not have seen in-person for quite some time.
 We value your relationship and the confidence you have placed in Adirondack Wealth Management by choosing us as your financial partner.

 Senior Vice President